 Restrictions and Borrowing Costs

-Q.: What are the limitations/restrictions on short selling?
+What are the limitations/restrictions on short selling?

-A: To start with you need to have a margin account in order to sell shares short.
+To start with you need to have a margin account in order to sell shares short.
 A margin account allows the broker to extend credit to you.

-Q.: What if a stock is listed that it cannot be short sold?
+Q: What if a stock is listed that it cannot be short sold?

 A: Every broker has a certain exposure limit which they adhere to on short positions usually based on the amount of shares they have borrowed/acquired.
 Once they exceed that limit, then they can't open any new short positions.